 4) The value of any gifts given or received should be very modest.

-5) Any proposed expenditure on gifts, hospitality and entertainment and the receipt of gifts hospitality or entertainment of more than very modest value should be pre-approved by your line manager, provided he or she is of at least Grade 8 seniority.
-Line managers below Grade 8 should refer the proposed expenditure to an appropriate manager of Grade 8 seniority.
+5) Any proposed expenditure on gifts, hospitality and entertainment and the receipt of gifts hospitality or entertainment of more than very modest value should be pre-approved by your line manager, provided he or she meets the seniority criteria.

-6) Any proposed expenditure on gifts, hospitality and entertainment for public officials should be pre-approved in writing by the Company Secretary.
+6) Any proposed expenditure on gifts, hospitality and entertainment for public officials should be pre-approved in writing by the General Counsel & Company Secretary.
 Such approval will be given only rarely.

 5. Quality of Public Disclosures

 The Company has a responsibility to provide full and accurate information in our public disclosures, in all material respects, about the Company's financial condition and results of operations.
 Our reports and documents filed with or submitted to the United States Securities and Exchange Commission or to the United Kingdom Listing Authority or Financial Services Authority and our other public communications shall include full, fair, accurate, timely and understandable disclosure.
 The Company's Disclosure Committee consisting of senior management assists in monitoring such disclosures.

 We are committed to conducting our business affairs with honesty and integrity and in full compliance with all applicable laws, rules and regulations.
 No employee, officer or director of the Company shall commit an illegal or unethical act, or instruct others to do so, for any reason.